Leave and Public Holidays

 - No payment is made for public holidays occurring during leave without pay.
 However, employees will be paid for a public holiday where a period of leave without pay ceases prior to a public holiday (or consecutive public holidays) or where a period of leave without pay commences immediately after a public holiday.
 For the purposes of this paragraph, the public holidays from Christmas Day to New Year’s Day inclusive are regarded as consecutive.

-- Public holidays during annual or personal leave are not deducted from leave credits.
+- Public holidays during annual, personal or supporting partner leave are not deducted from leave credits.

 - Where an employee is absent on both the day before and the day after a public holiday, the public holiday is paid at the same rate as that of the leave.
 Where different rates of pay apply before and after the public holiday, the public holiday is paid at the higher rate.
 For example, if absent on annual leave at half pay on the day before a public holiday and on leave without pay the day after the public holiday, then the public holiday is paid at half pay.